CodyBryson/workbook/src/reflections/wk1/quiz1.md

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
 The flex property is used to allow an element on a page to take up only the amount of space it needs, rather than a block format.
+It also allows you to easily manipulate the content within its element.
 ```

 **11.** What `CSS` properties affect the size of a box model?